CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Introduction

 \section{Introduction}

-Recently, large-scale pre-trained language representation models (LMs)~\cite{devlin-etal-2019-bert,liu2019roberta} have demonstrated the strong ability to discover useful linguistic properties of syntax and remember an impressive amounts of knowledge with self-supervised training over a large unlabeled corpus~\cite{DBLP:conf/emnlp/PetroniRRLBWM19}.
-On top of that, with the help of the fine-tuning step, LMs can learn how to use the memorized knowledge for different tasks, and thus achieve outstanding performance on many downstream natural language processing (NLP) tasks.
+Recently, large-scale pre-trained language representation models (LMs)~\cite{devlin-etal-2019-bert,liu2019roberta} have demonstrated the strong ability to discover useful linguistic properties of syntax and remember an impressive amount of knowledge with self-supervised training over a large unlabeled corpus~\cite{DBLP:conf/emnlp/PetroniRRLBWM19,jiang-etal-2020-know}.
+On top of that, with the help of the fine-tuning step, LMs can learn how to use the memorized knowledge for different tasks, and thus achieve outstanding performance on many downstream natural language processing~(NLP) tasks.

-As discussed in~\cite{DBLP:journals/corr/abs-2007-00849}, while language models has already captured rich knowledge, they often only perform well when the semantic unit is a single token while poorly when the semantic unit is more complex (e.g., a multi-token named entity which is a noun phrase or an eventuality which is a verb-centric phrase).
-For example, as shown in Table~\ref{tab:intro_example}, if we follow LAMA~\cite{DBLP:conf/emnlp/PetroniRRLBWM19} to analyze the knowledge contained in BERT-large~\cite{devlin-etal-2019-bert} with a token prediction task, we can find out that BERT can understand that bird can fly, and car is used for the transportation, but it fails to understand the relation between ``Jim yells at Bob'' and relevant eventualities.
-An important reason behind this is that current language models heavily rely on the token-level masked language model (MLM) as the loss function, which can effectively represent and memorize the token-level co-occurrence information but struggle at perceiving multi-token concepts.
-For example, to correctly understand the relation between ``Jim yells at Bob'' and ``Bob is upset'', the model needs perceive these two eventualities as independent semantic units while current LMs often failed to do so.
-Even though BERT introduced an extra next sentence prediction task to capture more complex semantics, its effect is not very significant because different from tokens, entities, or eventualities, the semantics of a sentence is often the combination of multiple semantic units rather than a single one~\cite{jackendoff1992semantic}.
+As discussed in~\citet{DBLP:journals/corr/abs-2007-00849}, while language models have already captured rich knowledge, they often only perform well when the semantic unit is a single token while poorly when the semantic unit is more complex (e.g., a multi-token named entity or an \textbf{eventuality}, which is a linguistic term for verb-centric phrases covering \textit{activities}, \textit{states} and \textit{events}~\cite{bach1986algebra,araki-mitamura-2018-open}).
+For example, as shown in Table~\ref{tab:intro_example}, if we follow LAMA~\cite{DBLP:conf/emnlp/PetroniRRLBWM19} to analyze the knowledge contained in BERT-large~\cite{devlin-etal-2019-bert} with a token prediction task, we can find out that BERT can understand that birds can fly, and a car is used for transportation, but it fails to understand the relation between ``Jim yells at Bob'' and relevant eventualities.
+An important reason behind this is that current language models heavily rely on token-level masked language models (MLMs) as the loss function, which can effectively represent and memorize token co-occurrence statistics\footnote{~\citet{sinha-etal-2021-masked} also explains the success of LMs due to distributional information.
+These models pretrained over sentences with shuffled word order still achieve high accuracy.} but struggle at perceiving multi-token concepts.